codes-witch/NLG_Klumpp_Verratti/ReadMe.md

 ### RSA eval

 The `rsa_eval.py` file contains code that is used in `issue_alignment.py` and `two_issues.py` for determining whether an issue has been resolved.

-It does so by first locating where certain body parts are mentioned in a caption
+To use this file, one must first initialize an object the KeywordClassifier class by passing an instance of an RSA dataset as a parameter.
+Then, one can use the method ``

 ### Issue alignment